ujjwalkumar1212/Project-Charter-Group-D/index.md

 Vyshnavi Yalamareddy - As a user stories and acceptance criteria checklist I have to come up with ways to communicate our ideas so that I can eliminate misunderstandings between client and development team.

+Srimai Reddy Yanala -  Sketchs allows us to visualize the screen-to-screen interaction admin and user, so that our idea will be visible and clear in user interface form.